Home

 Cats also come in an ample variety of coat patterns and variations.
 In addition to a basic color, cats can have stripes, whirls, whorls, points and other markings.

 So what color is your cat?
-If you want to learn more about the different cat colors and pattern variations, please read on.
+If you want to learn more about the different cat colors and cat coat patterns, please read on.

 Your basic cat color